open-covid-19/data/README.md

 * [Mobility](https://open-covid-19.github.io/data/mobility.csv)
 * [Weather](https://open-covid-19.github.io/data/weather.csv)

-## Contribute
-The data from this repository has become increasingly reliant on Wikipedia sources.
-If you spot an error in the data, or there's a country you would like to include, the best way to contribute to this project is by helping maintain the data on the relevant Wikipedia article.
-Not only can that data be parsed automatically by this project, but it will also help inform millions of others that receive their information from Wikipedia.
-See the section below for a direct link to what Wikipedia data is being parsed by this project.

-For technical contributions, take a look at the [source directory](src/README.md) for more information.

 ## Sources of data
 All data in this repository is retrieved automatically.
 When possible, data is retrieved directly